The Cranky Admin

 It's also helpful to define terms when we're talking about slightly nebulous concepts that frequently get lost in semantic debates.
 I've lost track of the number of heated arguments I've had on social media that ultimately ended up being violent agreement between both parties about concepts entered into through disastrous misunderstandings about nomenclature.

-With the above in mind, let's set up some definitions.
+With this in mind, let's set up some definitions.
 If you arrived here because this article was linked to elsewhere and you're looking for a specific term, the find command -- Ctrl-F or Command-F -- is your friend.

 Cloud computing is essentially a self-service layer on top of IT services.
 It can be virtualization, containerization, or bare metal-as-a-service, as long as there is a self-service portal.
 In today's world, I'd add that in addition to the self-service GUI there should be an API so that it can be addressed programmatically.